ACADEMIC

 In particular, our aim is to give all pupils the opportunity to develop their potential to the full, and to achieve this our students will be taught in mixed attainment classes and encouraged to work at a pace which is appropriate for them.
 The personalised SPARX online homework system further supports pupils in learning at an appropriately challenging level for them.
 We put a high emphasis on effort, participation and questioning “why?”.
 Mistakes are embraced and encouraged as part of the learning process, and we strive to cultivate a safe and engaging environment for all students to reach their potential.
 The Mathematics team has carefully planned differentiated resources to ensure that every child has the same opportunities to make progress, and that appropriate support and challenge is available in every lesson.

-We aim to equip our pupils with a mastery of the foundation pillars of Mathematics; Number, Shape, Arithmetic and Algebra to prepare them to start IGCSE material in Year 9.
+We aim to equip our pupils with a mastery of the foundation pillars of Mathematics and the skills to prepare them to start IGCSE material in Year 9.

 Content